 A maximum of six units of 500-level courses (apprentice teaching) may be credited toward the degree requirements.

-The minimum residence requirement is three academic quarters, at least one of which must follow advancement to candidacy.
+The minimum residence requirement for the master of arts or science degree is three academic quarters, at least one of which must follow advancement to candidacy.
 Academic residence is met by satisfactory completion of six units or more per quarter, some of which must be graduate level.

 A candidate must be registered in the quarter in which the degree is to be awarded.
 (See “Registration in the Final Quarter for the Award of the Degree.”)